opringle/splittimer/README.md

 ## TODO

-- add option to generate samples that put val fraction runs in the validation set
 - reframe as ML problem
 - annotate more videos (ews runs too)
 - update `inspect_training_data.py` to show videos side by side and verify that the training data quality is good